 Stovetop Cracked Fingerling Potatoes

-You can use Yukon, or Red Bliss Potatoes— just try to buy them "small" and uniform in size.
+You can use Yukon, or Red Bliss Potatoes-- just try to buy them "small" and uniform in size.
 The trick is learning how to "crack" each potato without smashing them.
 The first few times that I made this recipe, I used too much force and I had potato bits flying across my kitchen counter!
-You can use a rolling pin— I have learned to use my meat pounder (the edge).
+You can use a rolling pin-- I have learned to use my meat pounder (the edge).
 What you want is to see a "fissure".
 This lets the steam escape.

-- Olive oil (I use a non-stick skillet so I need no more than 1 Tbsp.|
+- Olive oil (I use a non-stick skillet so I need no more than 1 tablespoon)

 - 1 pound Fingerling potatoes (or your choice)

 - 1 tablespoon fresh rosemary, or thyme